kcook10/kcook10/README.md

 <br><br>
 I am a part of all spheres of life as a blogger, social media enthusiast, artist, and comprehensive sciences major.
 <br><br>
-I am currently obtaining a UX certificate from Google and am seeking a job within the tech industry.
+I am currently obtaining a UX certificate from Google and am seeking a job where I can put my communication and collaboration skills to use.

 [Here's my personal portfolio](http://cookportfolio.infinityfreeapp.com "personal portfolio")